• Home

 “Hassan later called me.
 Before then, when he came to us at the farm, I told him that I needed N50,000, as I was not financially buoyant.
 I left Aba Odo for Bodija on Thursday, December 30.

 “On Friday, December 31, Hassan came to where I was waiting for him and gave me N50,000.
-I asked him where he got the money from, and he replied that it was from the kidnap of my boss that his gang carried out.
+I asked him where he got the money from, and he replied that it was from the kidnapping of my boss that his gang carried out.
 I quarrelled with him over the issue but collected the money.
-I also asked him to give Muhammadu, who is an Alfa, some money also, and he said he would come to the farm to give him.
+I also asked him to give Muhammadu, an Alfa, some money, and he said he would come to the farm to give it to him.

-“I thought of returning home on January 4, unknown to me that police had gone to pick Muhammadu from the farm and were coming to me.
+“I thought of returning home on January 4, but it was unknown that police had gone to pick Muhammadu from the farm and were coming to me.
 That was how I was also arrested.
 I swear, I didn’t know my boss had been killed until later.”

 Muhammadu said that Dahiru and Hassan are of the same parents, while he is their cousin.
 He stated further that all he ever did for Hassan was a protective charm, called Hantu, as a Muslim, since he is an alfa.